yo123abxd/cpp_rate_limiter/README.md

 /*
  * These codes below explain how to generate 3.0 tokens per second
  * and cosume 1.0 tokens every time execute your codes.
- * you can only take 5.0 tokens each time, or waitN will return false.
+ * the tokens which bucket holds will never exceed 5.0, or `wait` will return false.
  */
 #include <chrono>
 #include <thread>